DavidRogers/kato/README.md

 Kato is a Jenkins build monitor for Windows.
 It allows you to keep track of the builds you care about.
 Kato is elegant and easy to use.
 Just type in the URL to a Jenkins server and select the projects that you would like to track.

-## Install
+## Installation
-You can download and install kato at http://fieryjoy.com/kato
+You can download and install Kato at http://fieryjoy.com/kato

 ## Settings
 ![alt tag](https://raw.githubusercontent.com/aliozgur/kato/master/media/Settings_02.png)

 ## Dashboard Grid